Chemistry Courses

 This course introduces the basic principles and techniques employed in polymer chemistry.
 The following topics are emphasized: polymerization reactions and mechanisms; kinetics of polymerization; molecular mass methods; molecular sizes and shapes; polymer morphology; thermal, mechanical and rheological properties; and the thermodynamics of polymer solutions.

 Prerequisites: CHEM 220, 231, 232.
-Three credits, no laboratory.
-Offered in alternate years.
+Three credits.
+Not offered in 2024/25.

 442 Bio-Inorganic Chemistry